 Pumpkin or pecan?
 That is the question.
 I adore both pies and when I can’t decide which to bake, I make one pie with a layer each of pumpkin and pecan, and a whole new taste sensation is born.
-The pumpkin layer is delicately spiced with cinnamon and nutmeg, while the pecan layer incorporates maple syrup, vanilla, rum and lemon.
-Both layers are poured into a pie crust that bakes up to golden brown flaky perfection.
+The pumpkin layer is delicately spiced with cinnamon and nutmeg, while the pecan layer incorporates maple syrup, vanilla, rum, and lemon.
+Both layers are poured into a pie crust that bakes up to a golden brown flaky perfection.

 So, as the days get shorter, and the air get crisper and cooler and we are dazzled by nature’s stunning display of color in her final blaze of glory, dazzle your family and friends with this scrumptious autumnal pie.
 Happy Autumn!

-In a large bowl, whisk together the flour, cinnamon, nutmeg, sugar and salt.
+In a large bowl, whisk together the flour, cinnamon, nutmeg, sugar, and salt.

 Add the cold Crisco cubes to the flour mixture and with a pastry blender or fork, cut the shortening into the flour until the mixture resembles course crumbs with the largest piece about the size of a small pea.

 Sprinkle about 4 tablespoons of the ice cold water on the flour/shortening mixture and mix it all together with a fork, pushing the pieces of dough against the sides of the bowl.
 Add more water slowly as needed.
 You will know the dough is ready if it holds together firmly when you squeeze it.
 Add more water if it is still crumbly.